Dorcia Chaison, PhD

-Dorcia Chaison, Ph.D., was named assistant dean for academic advising and student success in the College of Agriculture and Natural Resources, effective Feb.
+Dorcia Chaison, Ph.D., was named assistant dean for academic advising and student success in the College of Agriculture and Natural Resources (CANR), effective Feb.
 1, 2018.
+This role in the Office of Academic and Student Affairs supports students across the college.

 Chaison has served has the associate director, and more recently director, of the academic advising and undergraduate programs in CANR since 2008.
 Chaison also serves as an advising fellow in the Office of the Associate Provost for Undergraduate Education.